theme-next/theme-next.org/source/docs/theme-settings/custom-pages/index.md

 {% endtabs %}

 {% note info %}
-Please read {% exturl Hexo's Docs of Categories & Tags https://hexo.io/docs/front-matter.html#Categories-amp-Tags %} to know how to add tags or categories for articles.
+Please read [Hexo's Docs of Categories & Tags](https://hexo.io/docs/front-matter.html#Categories-amp-Tags) to know how to add tags or categories for articles.
 {% endnote %}

 {% tabs adding-tags-page %}